|

 Global Warming Facts and Our Future - Impacts of Change - Ecosystems

 The two species depend on different habitats for survival: Adélies inhabit the winter ice pack, whereas Chinstraps remain in close association with open water.
-A 7°–9°F rise ... temperatures on the western Antarctic Peninsula during the past 50 years, and associated receding sea-ice pack, is reflected in their changing populations.
+A 7°–9°F ... temperatures on the western Antarctic Peninsula during the past 50 years, and associated receding sea-ice pack, is reflected in their changing populations.
 Shifting penguin populations The Chinstrap penguin (left) has ...

 koshlandscience.org